bsarkodie/Secure-Employee-Management-System/README.md

 - UML

 ## My Contributions
-- Implemented employee search functionality
+- Implemented employee search and data management functionality
-- Designed database schema
+- Worked with MySQL database design and SQL queries
+- Contributed to authentication and role-based access control
-- Developed authentication/authorization features
+- Developed and executed functional test cases
-- Tested CRUD operations
+- Collaborated with team members on UML diagrams and system documentation

 ## Future Improvements
 - Password hashing